Nellaker-group/happy/README.md

 extending the core happy code by adding a new project to `projects/{project_name}`, using `projects/placenta` as a template.

-If you would like to use the placenta histology training data from the paper, you may download the data from [this link](https://drive.google.com/drive/folders/1RvSQOxsWyUHf_SGV1Jzqa_Gc5QI4wQoy?usp=sharing).
+If you would like to use the placenta histology training data and trained models from the paper, you may download the data from [this link](https://drive.google.com/drive/folders/1RvSQOxsWyUHf_SGV1Jzqa_Gc5QI4wQoy?usp=sharing).
 Keeping the same directory structure as in the link, place each directory into `projects/placenta`.
 This will allow you to train and evaluate all three models.
-For WSI inference, we supply a section of a WSI for demonstration purposes under `projects/placenta/slides/sample_wsi.tif`.
+For a WSI inference demo, place the sample WSI section under `projects/placenta/slides/sample_wsi.tif`.
 We explain how to run the full inference pipeline across this WSI in the 3rd section.